Esporte Clube Bahia: Fênix tricolor (tricolored phoenix)

-Recent years
+Recent years and CFG takeover

 From 2010 to 2014 Bahia remained in the first division.
 In 2013, a fan takeover lead the club to pursue more left-wing and socially engaged politics, focusing on racism, LGBTQ rights, the demarcation of indigenous lands and the treatment of female fans in football stadiums.
 At the same time, they have managed to reduce ticket prices, increase revenues, pay off some of the debt that was crippling the club and improve their results on the pitch.

 In 2014 they were relegated to the second division again but came back in 2016.
-In 2017 they are playing in the first division.
-After 22 years out of international competition, Bahia returned in 2012 when they qualified for the Copa Sul-Americana.
-In addition, they won the 2012, 2014, and 2015 Bahia State Championship and the Northeast Cup in 2017.
+After 22 years out of international competition, Bahia returned in 2012 when they qualified for the Copa Sul-Americana, and seven more times, the last in 2021.
+In addition, they won the 2012, 2014, 2015 state championship and in 2023 he won his 50th title.

-In February 2018 the intense rivalry between Bahia and Esporte Clube Vitória drew international attention when ten players (five from each team) were shown the red card in a State Championship match.
+In February 2018 the intense rivalry between Bahia and Esporte Clube Vitória drew international attention when nine players (four from Bahia and five from Vitória) were shown the red card in a State Championship match.

+In December 2022, it was announced that City Football Group, a subsidiary of Abu Dhabi United Group, had bought majority stake of Bahia, following a voting session between club members that saw 98.6% of voters accept the takeover.
+The acquisition was completed in May 2023, as CFG officially acquired 90% of the club's shares, with the original administration keeping the remaining 10% of shares, as well as full rights over club heritage items, including shirt colors and the emblem.
+Bahia became the thirteenth football club to join City Football Group, and the third South American team to ever do so, following Montevideo City Torque and parent club Club Bolívar.

 Symbols

 Bahia's colors are blue, red, and white.
 The blue color pays homage to the Associação Atlética da Bahia; white, to the Clube Baiano de Tênis; and red for the Bahia state flag.
-The club's mascot is called Super-Homem Tricolor (Tricolor Superman) and was inspired by the DC Comics character.
-The mascot was created by the famous cartoonist Ziraldo based on the expression "Esquadrão de Aço" (Steel Squad) and wears a costume very similar to the original Superman's costume, which shares the team's colors.
+The club's mascot is called Super-Homem Tricolor (Tricolor Superman), created by Ziraldo in 1979 based on the club's nickname "Esquadrão de Aço" (Steel Squad) and wears a costume very similar to the original Superman's costume.